mmargob/test-fa25/README.md

 Maxx Margob.
-The commit that I have made was adding a "high this is Maxx" comment to an R script
+The commit that I have made was adding a "hi this is Maxx" comment to an R script